banq/jdonframework/readme.md

 Append to a event logs no need transaction lock, these called [OLEP](https://queue.acm.org/detail.cfm?id=3321612)

-the balance state is computed by read method:
+Account balance state is projected in a read/query method:

 ~~~~~